Katzenwerfer/tf2-settings/README.md

 `-high -novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -noquicktime`

-You can also add this [extra arguments](https://github.com/PazerOP/tf2_bot_detector/issues/331#:~:text=to%20API%20changes.-,Temporary%20fix%3A,-Shut%20down%20steam) if you want to use [TF2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector) without having to launch TF2 from the app
+You can also add these [extra arguments](https://github.com/PazerOP/tf2_bot_detector/issues/331#:~:text=to%20API%20changes.-,Temporary%20fix%3A,-Shut%20down%20steam) if you want to use [TF2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector) without having to launch TF2 from the app

 ## Notes